hanabi/hanabi.github.io/Reference.md

   * when the clue unlocks a player's hand
   * when the clue got 2+ cards played in total (using cards in someone else's hand)
   * when the clue touched a *Chop Moved* card; in this situation, **only** the *Chop Moved* card is playable
-* As another special exception, the "play all the cards" interpretation does not apply when the second card is strictly not playable.
-In this situation, all players can see that since only one card is getting tempo, the interpretation of the clue should be a *Tempo Clue Chop Move*.
-For example, in a 3-player game:
-  * Red 1 is played on the stacks.
-  * Green 4 is in the trash.
-  * Bob has:
-    * a green 4 on slot 3 with no clues on it yet (on chop and critical)
-    * a red 2 on slot 4 with a 2 clue on it
-    * a red 5 on slot 5 with a 5 clue on it
-  * Alice clues red to Bob, which re-touches his slot 4 card and his slot 5 card, "filling" both of them in.
-  * Bob knows that this is a *Tempo Clue*, and plays red 2.
-  * In most cases, since two cards were re-touched, they should both be playable.
-However, Bob knows that the red 5 is strictly not playable right now.
-Thus, since the clue did not get any new cards and only got tempo on one card in total, he knows that he should also *Chop Move* his slot 3 card.
-* Building on the previous example, if the other players can see that the card being *Chop Moved* is useless, it implies a *Finesse* on the touched cards that are not strictly playable right now.
-For example, in a 3-player game:
-  * Red 1 and blue 1 are played on the stacks.
-  * Bob has:
-    * a red 5 on slot 2 with a 5 clue on it
-    * a red 2 on slot 4 with a red clue on it
-    * a blue 1 on slot 5 with no clues on it yet (on chop)
-  * Alice clues red to Bob, which re-touches his slot 4 card and "fills in" the 5 as red 5.
-  * Bob knows that this is a *Tempo Clue*, and plays red 2.
-  * Cathy sees that if this was a *Tempo Clue Chop Move*, it would be saving the blue 1, which is useless.
-Thus, for both the red 2 and the red 5 to be playable, Cathy must have both the red 3 and the red 4 on *Finesse Position*.
-  * Cathy blind-plays red 3.

 ### The Tempo Clue Chop Move